google/skia/site/docs/user/modules/skottie.md

 ---
-title: "Skottie - Lottie Animation Player"
+title: 'Skottie - Lottie Animation Player'
-linkTitle: "Skottie - Lottie Animation Player"
+linkTitle: 'Skottie - Lottie Animation Player'

 weight: 10
 ---

 Skia now offers a performant, secure native player for JSON animations derived from the Bodymovin plugin for After Effects.
 It can be used on any platform